apache/cloudstack-documentation/source/installguide/hypervisor/xenserver.rst

 ----------------------------------

-If you want to use the Citrix XenServer hypervisor to run guest virtual machines, install XenServer 6.0 or XenServer 6.0.2 on the host(s) in your cloud.
+If you want to use the Citrix XenServer hypervisor to run guest virtual machines, install XenServer/XCP-ng 7.0 or later on the host(s) in your cloud.
 For an initial installation, follow the steps below.
 If you have previously installed XenServer and want to upgrade to another version, see :ref:`upgrading-xenserver-version`.